KohheePeace/udemy-rails-web-dev-tutorial-en/docs/html-guide/02-understand-basic-html.md

-# Understand basic HTML code
+# Understand basic HTML

-## Chapter Goals:
+!!! abstract "Chapter Goals"
-- Understand last chapter html code
+    - Understand last chapter HTML code
+    - Acquire the habit of googling

-## Check the meaning of the html code.
+## Check the meaning of the HTML code of the last chapter.
-==**The most important thing is always google it!**==
+==The most important thing is always **googling it!**==

-This is the code we used in last chapter.
+This is the code we used in the last chapter.

 `test.html`
 ```html